 This will be the person whom the plan holder wishes us to disclose information to.

-This is the person who is covered for funeral and related expenses in the event of their passing
+This is the person who has benefit for funeral and related expenses in the event of their passing

 The ‘cooling off period’ is 30 days, with a money back guarantee.

-We cover all funeral and related expenses; for example: Funeral Director’s accounts as well as Headstones and plaques, clothing for the family, travelling and accommodation costs, and wake costs.
+A benefit amount pays for many funeral related expenses; for example: Funeral Director’s accounts as well as Headstones and plaques, clothing for the family, travelling and accommodation costs, and wake costs.
 The benefits can also be used to repatriate the body of a customer who has died in another state, and his family want him to be buried at home.

 When a named person (nominee) passes away, a claim is made by calling our offices.
 One of our customer service team will then help and guide the caller through the process, making it as easy and as painless as possible.

-A maximum of $6,000 payout within the first 12 months/26 payments, thereafter returning to the chosen benefit amount (depending on the Nominee’s age and health).
+A maximum of $6,000 benefit amount within the first 12 months/26 payments.
+Thereafter, returning to the chosen benefit amount (depending on the Nominee’s age and health).

 The payout process is subject to public holidays, claim approval, confirmation of funeral arrangements & receipt of documentation from third parties.

-This depends on the Nominee’s age, health and the amount of cover they selected.
+This depends on the Nominee’s age, health and the amount of benefit they selected.

 - The Plan is run by ACBF Funeral Plans Pty Ltd, which is a private company.